VladimirtheGreatest/heroku-full-stack-app/README.md

 This application runs on Node.js, Express, and MongoDB.
 During this course I learned how the backend works.
-I learned how to create my own backend and how to connect my server to the database(Mongo Atlas Cluster.
+I learned how to create my own backend and how to connect my server to the database(Mongo Atlas Cluster).
 I learned how to deploy a web application to heroku as well.